Adam Jones (baseball): 2016

 Jones started the 2016 season batting second in the starting lineup.
 He went 1-for-5 with an RBI in the season opener, in a 3–2 win over the Minnesota Twins.
 On April 6, Jones injured himself during an at-bat late in the game.
 He sat out for the next four days, before returning on April 11 as a defensive replacement.
 He wouldn't start again until April 14.
 Jones hit .224 in April after collecting 15 hits in 67 at-bats.
 He only hit one home run while driving in seven runs.

 After going 1-for-5 in a victory over the Athletics on May 8, Jones' average dipped to .200.
 He later tweeted "Gonna figure it allllll out.
 Part of the grind. #StayHungry" that day.
 Over the next week, Jones collected 13 hits, four home runs, nine RBIs, hit .520, and had two game-winning hits (two-run single & solo homerun).

-On May 13, Jones hit his 200th career home run in a game against the Detroit Tigers.
-On June 2, the Orioles hit a season-high seven home runs in a game against the Red Sox, two of which belonged to Jones.
-The second one (in the eighth inning) was his 200th career home run in an Orioles uniform.
-In addition, his first homer came from the leadoff spot, giving him a home run in each spot in the lineup.
+On May 13, Jones hit his 200th career home run in a game against Detroit.
+On June 2, Jones hit two home runs as the Orioles hit a season-high seven home runs in a game.
+His second home run, hit in the eighth inning, was his 200th home run with the Orioles.
+In addition, his first homer in the game came from the leadoff spot, giving him a home run in each spot in the lineup.
 On July 8, Jones passed Brady Anderson for sole possession of sixth place on the Orioles all-time home run list with 210.

 Jones finished 2016 slashing .265/.310/.436 with an OPS of .746.
 He hit 29 home runs while driving in 83 runs.
-He swung at 44.8% of pitches outside the strike zone (the highest percentage in the majors), and swung at 60.6% of all pitches he saw, tops in the major leagues.
-Jones would go 1-for-5 with a run scored in the Orioles Wild Card Game loss.
+He swung at almost 45 percent of pitches outside the strike zone and 60.6 percent of all pitches he saw, both of which were the highest in the major leagues.
+Jones batted 1-for-5 with a run scored in the Orioles Wild Card Game loss.